twisted/twisted/docs/core/development/policy/compatibility-policy.rst

 There are helper methods available for handling deprecated callables (:api:`twisted.trial.unittest.SynchronousTestCase.callDeprecated <callDeprecated>`) and deprecated classes or module attributes (:api:`twisted.trial.unittest.SynchronousTestCase.getDeprecatedModuleAttribute <getDeprecatedModuleAttribute>`).

-If the deprecation warning has a customized message or cannot be caught using these helpers, you can use :api:`twisted.trial.unittest.SynchronousTestCase.assertWarns <assertWarns>` to specify the exact warning you expect.
+If the deprecation warning has a customized message or cannot be caught using these helpers, you can use :api:`twisted.trial._synctest._Assertions.assertWarns <assertWarns>` to specify the exact warning you expect.

 Lastly, you can use :api:`twisted.trial.unittest.SynchronousTestCase.flushWarnings <flushWarnings>` after performing any deprecated activity.
 This is the most precise, but also the most verbose, way to assert that you've raised a ``DeprecationWarning``.